-Wendy Rosen, the Democratic challenger to Republican Rep. Andy Harris in the 1st Congressional District, withdrew from the race Monday amid allegations that she voted in elections in both Maryland and Florida in 2006 and 2008.
+Wendy Rosen, the Democratic nominee to challenge Republican Rep. Andy Harris in the First Congressional District, withdrew from the race Monday amid allegations that she had voted in elections in both Maryland and Florida in 2006 and 2008.

-Rosen, 57, a Cockeysville businesswoman and Maryland voter, told The Baltimore Sun that she registered to vote in Florida several years ago in order to support a "very close friend" running for the St. Petersburg City Council and to vote on local issues there.
+Rosen, a Cockeysville businesswoman and Maryland voter, told The Baltimore Sun on Monday that she had registered to vote in Florida several years ago in order to support a “very close friend” running for the St. Petersburg City Council and to vote on local issues there.

 Rosen said she was able to register in Florida because she owned property there.

-Maryland and Florida both held gubernatorial and congressional contests in 2006 and presidential primaries in 2008, when Barack Obama and Hillary Clinton competed for the Democratic nomination.
+Maryland and Florida both held gubernatorial and congressional races in 2006, and presidential primaries in 2008, when Barack Obama and Hillary Clinton competed for the Democratic nomination.

-Lewis referred the allegations Monday to Attorney General Douglas F. Gansler and State Prosecutor Emmet C. Davitt.
+Democratic Party Chairwoman Yvette Lewis said the information was based on an examination of voting records in Maryland and Florida.
+She referred the matter Monday to Attorney General Douglas F. Gansler and State Prosecutor Emmitt C. Davitt.

-"We believe that this is a clear violation of Maryland law and urge the appropriate office to conduct a full investigation," she wrote.
-"The Maryland Democratic Party strongly believes in upholding and expanding the right to vote but, at the same time, believes there should be zero tolerance for voter fraud of any kind."
+“We believe that this is a clear violation of Maryland law and urge the appropriate office to conduct a full investigation,” she wrote to Gansler and Davitt.
+“The Maryland Democratic Party strongly believes in upholding and expanding the right to vote but, at the same time, believes there should be zero tolerance for voter fraud of any kind.”

 “I have been proud to serve as the Democratic Congressional Candidate of Maryland's 1st Congressional District for the last five months, so it is with great regret, and much sorrow that I must resign,” she wrote.
 “Personal issues have made this the hardest decision that I have had to make.”